-A Cut-Off Control is used to ascertain the positivity or negativity of samples.
-Follow the following procedure to interpret the sample results
+A Cut-Off Control (CC) and kit specific Cut-Off Factor is used to ascertain the positivity or negativity of samples.
+Follow the following procedure to interpret the sample results.

-- Record the RLUs obtained from the printout of the microplate reader as outlined in Example 1. - Mulitply the average RLU of the Cut-Off Control by the Cut-Off - Factor to obtain the Cut-Off Value (see Certificate of Analysis)

-Divide the average RLUs of each sample by the Cut-Off Value and multiply by 10 to obtain the relative value unit (RV). - If RV <9, the sample is negative for Anti-SARS-CoV-2 IgG and if RV >10, the sample is positive for Anti-SARS-CoV-2 IgG.

-5. Samples with RV that fall within the range of 9-10 are considered borderline and should be retested with a new blood draw within 4-7 days for reevaluation.
+- Record the absorbance of all samples obtained from the printout of the microplate reader as outlined in Example 1. - Multiply the average absorbance of the Cut-Off Control by the Cut-Off Factor to obtain the Cut-Off Value - Divide the average absorbance of each sample by the Cut-Off Value and multiply by 10 to obtain the relative value unit (RV). - If RV <9, the sample is negative for Anti-SARS-CoV-2 S1-RBD IgG and if RV >10, the sample is positive for Anti-SARS-CoV-2 S1-RBD InG - Samples with RV that fall within the range of 9-10 are considered borderline and should be retested with a new blood draw within 4-7 days for reevaluation. - To convert RV to IU/ml, multiply RV by 11.
+This calculation is accurate up to 25 RV or 275 IU/ml.
+Patients higher than 25 RV may not dilute linearly with respect to the cut-off value.

-Note: Computer data reduction software designed for CLIA assay may also be used for the data reduction.
-If such software is utilized, the validation of the software should be ascertained.
+Note: Computer data reduction software designed for ELISA assay may also be used for the data reduction.
+If such software is utilized, the validation of the software should be ascertained